helix3/GUHackathon/readme.md

-## Git repository for Glasgow University Hackathon 2014 for implementing and visualisng terrorist data provided by http://sas.com
+## Git repo for Glasgow University Hackathon 2014 for implementing and visualisng terrorist data provided by http://sas.com

 ## Technologies used:

-Mongofb
+MongoDB
 ElasticSearch
 Laravel
-GMaps.js
-Twitter Bootsrap
+Bootsrap
 Javascript
 etc.